PrismaPhonic/domain_patterns/README.md

 Due to the nature of the abstraction, it makes more sense for the Repository to take in references (because that's all it needs to persist the data to an underlying storage system) and return owned values.

-Just like the standard libraries `HashMap`, the `insert` method acts more like an `upsert` (if the key already exists, it updates the value at that key, and otherwise inserts a new key-value pair).
-It is up to the caller to re-use `insert` after they have modified an entity, if they are trying to `update` that entity in the database.
+Unlike the standard libraries `HashMap` api, the `insert` does not update the value at the key, if the key already exists.
+This is to prevent misuse of the repository.
+The logic is flipped from `HashMap`'s `insert` method.
+If the key already exists, then `None` is returned.
+If the key does not exist, then the entity itself is returned.
+This is useful for cases in which we want to update an entity with computed data from a database and return that to the caller.

 The other way in which this differs from the API for the standard libraries `HashMap` is that all methods return a `Result`.
 This is due to the fact that we might have a failure to communicate with the underlying storage mechanism, or a